overclocker710/data-science-S2023/challenges/c05-antibiotics-assignment.md

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - None of them do, that information is not present in the data, it would be rank speculation to come up with an answer from any of these visuals - Why? - The information simply isn’t present.
-There is no evidence for any answer that we can work with.
+*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 4 does the best, it shows it grouped with two other streptococcus bacteria. - Why? - Because its resistances are similar to theirs, it was grouped with them as streptococcus according to the american scientist article.

 # References